Register user

 ## Related guides [#related-guides]

-* [User onboarding](/docs/operators/user-management/user-onboarding) explains how users get a wallet and OnchainID before registration.
+* [User onboarding](/docs/operators/user-management/user-onboarding): how users get a wallet and OnchainID before registration.

-* [Claims and identity](/docs/architects/concepts/claims-and-identity) explains how wallet registration, OnchainID claims, and trusted issuers work together.
+* [Claims and identity](/docs/architecture/concepts/claims-and-identity): how wallet registration, OnchainID claims, and trusted issuers work together.

-* [Identity and compliance](/docs/compliance-security/security/identity-compliance) covers how identity checks fit into the broader compliance architecture.
+* [Identity and compliance](/docs/compliance-security/security/identity-compliance): how identity checks fit into the broader compliance architecture.

-* [Provide KYC data](/docs/operators/user-management/provide-kyc-data) explains how users complete their KYC profile.
+* [Provide KYC data](/docs/operators/user-management/provide-kyc-data): how users complete their KYC profile.

-* [Manage KYC data](/docs/operators/compliance/manage-kyc-data) explains how operators review KYC submissions.
+* [Manage KYC data](/docs/operators/compliance/manage-kyc-data): how operators review KYC submissions.

-* [Verify KYC](/docs/operators/compliance/verify-kyc) explains how verifiers issue claims after review.
+* [Verify KYC](/docs/operators/compliance/verify-kyc): how verifiers issue claims after review.

-* [Configure trusted issuers](/docs/operators/compliance/configure-trusted-issuers) explains the issuer and claim-topic framework.
+* [Configure trusted issuers](/docs/operators/compliance/configure-trusted-issuers): the issuer and claim-topic framework.

-* [Recover a user's identity](/docs/operators/user-management/recover-user-identity) covers lost or compromised wallet access.
+* [Recover a user's identity](/docs/operators/user-management/recover-user-identity): lost or compromised wallet access.